-Below is an excerpt and photographs from an unfinished post written this past summer regarding Jakarta’s continuing issues with infrastructure development and forced evictions:
+Below are excerpts and photographs from an unfinished post written this past summer regarding Jakarta’s continuing issues with infrastructure development and forced evictions.

 A 2006 Human Rights Watch report on government orchestrated forced evictions of Jakarta residents summed up the dynamic that has dictated the relationship between the city’s working urban poor and the government in one sentence: “One of the overarching themes in the history of Jakarta is the conflict between the desires of its rulers to create a model city to display to the world, and the desires of the poor of Indonesia to seek opportunities within it.”